 The larger energy suppliers are also obliged to provide a discount for vulnerable customers called the Warm Home Discount.
 If your household income is £16,000 per year or less, eligibility for this should be considered when comparing tariffs since some energy suppliers offer this to certain groups while others don't.
 If you are unsure about this, contact our Home Energy Advice Team.

 If you decide that you are not happy with your current energy supplier, it is important to shop around.
-The best way to do this is by using internet price comparison sites.
+Using a price comparison site is the best way to do this.

 If you use prepayment meters for your fuel, it is important to do separate comparisons for your gas and for your electricity.
 Suppliers do not offer 'dual fuel' discounts for customers who pay by prepayment meters and different suppliers may be the cheapest for prepayment electricity and prepayment gas.